Casket letters: Political background

 Mary's's husband, Lord Darnley, was killed in mysterious circumstances at the Kirk o'Field in Edinburgh on 10 February 1567, and she married the Earl of Bothwell on 15 May 1567.
 Bothwell was widely thought to be the main suspect for Darnley's murder.
 The Earl of Moray, Mary's half-brother, and the 'Confederate Lords' rebelled against Queen Mary and raised an army in Edinburgh.

 Mary surrendered at the Battle of Carberry Hill on 15 June 1567 and was imprisoned at Lochleven Castle.
-On 24 July 1567 abdicated.
+On 24 July 1567 she abdicated.
 Her infant son was crowned as James VI of Scotland on 29 July 1567 and Moray was made Regent of Scotland.

 At this time rumours spread that Mary had abdicated because of the discovery of letters which incriminated her.
-At the end of July 1567, the Earl of Moray, who was in London, told Guzman de Silva, Spanish ambassador to England, that he had heard of the finding of a letter in Mary's own handwriting to Bothwell which implicated her in the murder of Lord Darnley.
+The letters were reportedly discovered on 20 June.
+At the end of July 1567, the Earl of Moray, who was in London, told Guzmán de Silva, Spanish ambassador to England, that he had heard of the finding of a letter in Mary's own handwriting to Bothwell which implicated her in the murder of Lord Darnley.
 He had not revealed this to Queen Elizabeth.